JeromeBeckett/UpMarkIt/README.md

 # UpMarkIt
 A command line interface for parsing markdown to HTML written in PHP and DOS.
 This follows the [traditional syntax](https://daringfireball.net/projects/markdown/syntax) as created by John Gruber.
+The markdown.md is a file you can use to test the conversion if you want.

 ## Usage
 These instructions are for Windows.
 For Mac and Linux please look up the relevant terminal commands and syntax.